IshanDave1/sql-class/README.md

 1. output table with schema from both
 2. Cross
-3. apply the join condition as a filter
+3. apply the join condition (predicate) as a filter
 4. see if it is left.right.inner

 ```sql